msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image4.tiff
 :name: fig3

-Figure 3: Schematic illustrating how to convert any non-cubic vector coordinate system into a cubic system and the conversion matrix (M).
+Schematic illustrating how to convert any non-cubic vector coordinate system into a cubic system and the conversion matrix (M).
 :::